appdevsw/systemd-cryptsetup-mod/README.md

      After this command check the `/boot` directory.
 There should be a file                 `initramfs(kernel version).img` with the current modification time.<br>
      You can use `lsinitrd` utility to display the  content of the `initramfs` and check if our files are there.

+ - Restart the system and check if your devices are unlocked.

+	> ls /dev/mapper/*

+    You can automatically mount unlocked devices using fstab.

  - Remember, that these modifications will remain unchanged only to the next `systemd` upgrade.<br>